anyars-encarta/use_state/README.md

 # React + Vite

 This project aims at teaching useState to beginners.
-It is beginner friendly
+It is beginner friendly and requires

 Currently, two official plugins are available: